Attention Treaty #3 Post Secondary Students

 Employers who are eligible:

 1. What is my first step?

-Update your resume and use job search skills in finding an eligible employer who can provide you with the quality work experience related to your field of study.
+Update your resume and using your job search skills find an eligible employer who can provide you with the quality work experience related to your field of study.
 Please refer to eligible employer guidelines below.
 Review and have the attached program description available for the employer to review.
 Contact or visit one of our Employment and Training Centres listed below to speak to an Employment Advisor, to update your resume or for guidance on job-search skills and labour market information.
-Due to COVID-19 restrictions, please call ahead.

 Ozhibii’igewigamig Employment and Training Centre